syncfusion-content/maui-toolkit-docs/maui-toolkit/TextInputLayout/Getting-Started.md

 1. Press <kbd>Ctrl</kbd> + <kbd>`</kbd> (backtick) to open the integrated terminal in Visual Studio Code.
 2. Ensure you're in the project root directory where your `.csproj` file is located.
-3. Run the following command to install the Syncfusion MAUI Expander NuGet package:
+3. Run the following command to install the Syncfusion MAUI Toolkit NuGet package:

 {% tabs %}
 {% highlight sh %}